heasm66/mdlzork/mdlzork_810722/README.md

 to:
 	(<AND <TRNN .Y ,OVISON> <OR <TRNN .Y ,TOUCHBIT> <EMPTY? <ODESCO .Y>>>

-Add missing space on line 25 in act2.mud (issue #51)
+Added missing space on line 25 in act2.mud (issue #51)

 Timestamps of the original madadv.help, madadv.info and madadv.doc are 790317, 790317 and 790406.